mohsenrahmanikivi/SmartBLock/README.md

 | GND      	         | GND              |

 ## A. Required Software
-1. Download the latest STM32CubeIDE to compile and download the app on the mainboard (stm32f466re).
+1. Download the latest STM32CubeIDE to compile this application as firmware for our microcontroller (it is called downloading the app on the mainboard (stm32f466re)).
 [Refrence Link](https://www.st.com/en/evaluation-tools/nucleo-f446re.html)
-2. Download the latest BitcoinCore to prepare the server environment for the system.
+2. Download the latest BitcoinCore client to prepare the bitcoin network side environment for the system.
 [Refrence Link](https://bitcoin.org/en/bitcoin-core/)

 ## B. Installation of the Lock software